michaelrauh/fold/README.md

 ## Overview

 Fold processes text files by:
+1. Staging raw text into processable chunks (`stage.sh` → `fold_state/input/`)
-1. Building an interner (vocabulary and phrase completion mappings) from input text
+2. Building an interner (vocabulary and phrase completion mappings) from staged text
-2. Generating orthogonal structures (orthos) through a work queue
+3. Generating orthogonal structures (orthos) through a work queue
-3. Finding the optimal ortho based on dimensional scoring
+4. Selecting the optimal ortho based on dimensional scoring

+See `ARCHITECTURE.md` for the full pipeline and component details.

 ## Usage